MikelDelTio/gopher-notebook/notes/functions.md

 }
 ```

-While sometimes can help to make the codebase shorter and clearer, specially if the function returns multiple parameters
+Although some might think that this technique makes the codebase shorter and clearer, or even consider it documentation,
-of the same type, they do have some potential corner cases.
+it does also have some potential corner cases that discourage its use in most cases.

-First, by not declaring explicitly the return parameters, it is easier to shadow it, so you have to be very careful and
+First, by not declaring explicitly the return parameters, it is easier to shadow them, so you have to be very careful
-use the ```=``` operator to update its value every time.
-The following code snippet is a good example of this, where
+and use the ```=``` operator to update their value every time.
+The following code snippet is a good example of this,
-false (boolean zero value) is always returned, regardless of the input parameter, since result is shadowed.
+where false (boolean zero value) is always returned, regardless of the input parameter, since result is shadowed.

 ```go
 func isOdd(a int) (result bool) {